 Post-traumatic stress disorder, or PTSD, affects more than just veterans.
 According to the Sidran Institute, 13 million Americans have PTSD at any given time.
 As such, knowing the common PTSD symptoms is important for anyone to know.
 Below is some information you may find useful.
 If you are struggling with PTSD, Crestview Recovery offers primary mental health treatment along with treatment for substance use disorder.
-Feel free to contact us if you are interested in seeking treatment for yourself or a loved one by calling 866.262.0531.
+Feel free to contact us if you are interested in seeking PTSD treatment for yourself or a loved one by calling 866.262.0531.

 What Is PTSD?